opticgroup/icmesh/README.md

 Whether you're passionate about decentralized networks, emergency communications, or just want to connect with like-minded tech enthusiasts, **SoCal Mesh** is the place to be!

 👉 **[Join their Discord community here](https://discord.gg/N5sXGwb5)** to collaborate, share ideas, and make a difference! 💬📡

 ---

+## 🎯 **Future Goals for TC Mesh**

+We're continuously working to expand and enhance the **TC Mesh Network** to better serve our community.
+Here are some of our key goals for the future:

+1. **High-Powered Solar Node BBS** ☀️📡
+   - Set up a high-powered, solar-powered node to function as a **Bulletin Board System (BBS)** based on [Meshing Around](https://github.com/SpudGunMan/meshing-around).
+This will enable users to leave and retrieve messages when offline, creating a more robust communication system.

+2. **Document Roll-Out & Community Involvement** 📋👥
+   - Track and document the network’s roll-out process, including community involvement metrics.
+   - Present this use case to **SoCal Mesh** and national tech events to showcase how we built and expanded our mesh network.

+3. **Feature TC Mesh at the 4th of July Parade** 🎆🇺🇸
+   - Highlight **TC Mesh** during the annual **4th of July Parade**, promoting its benefits and encouraging community participation.

+4. **501(c)(3) Partnership** 🤝🏛️
+   - Attach **TC Mesh** as a chapter of an existing **501(c)(3)** nonprofit.
+   - Since our project is small, this approach avoids the expenses and administrative burden of managing a separate nonprofit.

+5. **Build Days & In-Person Meetups** 🔧🍔
+   - Organize regular **build days** and **meetups** for both **Trabuco Canyon Meshers** and **SoCal Meshers**.
+   - Support local restaurants that offer **revenue-sharing** by donating a portion of the proceeds to fund future network builds.

+By achieving these goals, we aim to strengthen the network, foster collaboration, and ensure that **TC Mesh** remains a vital, off-grid communication resource for our community! 🌐✨

+---